 Whilst your washrooms are still being used intensively, take time to monitor them and see how campsite visitors are using them.
 This may highlight areas where you could improve the usability of your facilities.
 For example, would additional shelving by the wash basins, or a deeper countertop be helpful to users shaving or brushing their teeth?
 Would another shaver socket be beneficial?
 Is there enough changing space outside of the showering area?

 On top of the usability aspect, there may be able to streamline your campsite washing facilities in other ways.
-Switching to economic hand dryers may be more cost effective than paper towels and eliminates the need to keep paper towel dispensers topped up.
-Changing taps to sensor or push taps reduces the risk of flooding and accidental damage from taps being left on, but can also deliver huge savings on water usage.
+Switching to economic hand dryers may be more cost-effective than paper towels and eliminates the need to keep paper towel dispensers topped up.
+Changing taps to a sensor or push tap reduces the risk of flooding and accidental damage from taps being left on, but can also deliver huge savings on water usage.
 This can also be said for converting urinals to be waterless.
-This system of waterless urinals removes the need for them to be connected to mains water, but still leaves them connected to mains drainage as standard.
+This system of waterless urinals removes the need for them to be connected to mains water but still leaves them connected to mains drainage as standard.
 A clever cartridge is fitted in the opening of the urinal that prevents bad smells.

 Sometimes, washrooms just need a complete overhaul and in those instances, it is best to completely reassess how your washrooms are working.
 Perhaps your campsite has seen a dramatic increase in users since the current washroom was installed?
 With campsite washroom refurbishments, there are a few areas of particular importance to think on before choosing the fancy colour-ways and swanky new taps.

 Is the drainage up to the job?